techtrekleo/audio-visualizer/README.md

 ## How to Load as a Chrome Extension

 1.  **Build the Project:**
     First, you must build the project.
-This command creates a production-ready `dist` folder with your API key securely embedded.
+This command creates a production-ready `dist` folder.
     ```bash
     npm run build
     ```